jongiddy/r-library-doc/base/complex.md

 base::**complex**(**imaginary**: Numeric): Complex

-If `length.out` is not provided, set to the length of the longest of supplied `real` or `imaginary` vectors.
+If `length.out` is not provided, set to the length of the longest supplied `real` or `imaginary` vectors.

 If `real` is not provided, set to 0.